kristianlm/chicken-nrepl/readme.md

     [procedure] (nrepl port #!key host backlog spawn)

+Listen to TCP port `port` number and wait for incoming connections.
+The `host` and `backlog` parameters are passed to `tcp-listen`.

+`host` defaults to `"127.0.0.1"` which will allow incoming connections from the local machine only.
+If you plan on exposing the REPL publicly, you can specify `(nrepl 1234 #:port "0.0.0.0")`.
+Note that this has major security drawbacks as a host can easily be compromised using a REPL.

-Listen to TCP port `port` number and (blockingly) wait for incoming connections.
-The `host` and `backlog` parameters are passed to `tcp-listen`. `(spawn)` is called for each incomming connection without arguments where `current-input-port`, `current-output-port` and `current-error-port` are bound to the TCP connection. `spawn` defaults to creating a new `srfi-18` thread and printing a welcome message.
+`(spawn)` is called for each incomming connection without arguments where `current-input-port`, `current-output-port` and `current-error-port` are bound to the TCP connection. `spawn` defaults to creating a new `srfi-18` thread and printing a welcome message.

 > You can use `tcp-addresses` and `tcp-port-numbers` to find out where
 > the new session is coming from.